This page outlines our expectations for your assignments. Work done on all assignments must adhere to the academic honesty policy in CS 1101.

 Whenever your program consumes or produces a compound form of data (structures, lists, etc) you must write down a data definition and examples of the data.
 A data definition is a comment describing the structure of the data and the types of its pieces.
 The examples of data are Racket expressions that build instances of the data type you have defined.

 You must name your functions with the names given in the homework assignment instructions.
+The signature for each function must match the description of the funtion given in the homework instructions (the number, type, and order of arguments for the function must match the given instructions).
 When defining a struct, you must define the fields in the order given in the assignment instructions.
 Failure to do so will result in the loss of points on an assignment, because we will not be able to run your program through our auto-grading software.
 Programs that cannot be auto-graded will lose 10% of the total number of points for the assignment.

 You should use appropriate types for your data.
 For example, if the problem statement suggests boolean data, you should use booleans rather than 0 and 1.